joemccall86/cap5600-project2/report.md

 * ResultConsumer - an abstraction of a class that consumes the result of the test
   * PrintResultConsumer - prints the results of all the tests for that day to STDOUT
   * PandasResultConsumer - stores the results in a Pandas data frame for later use

+## Data Acquisition and Storing (Pandas)

+Pandas is an open source python library that is heavily used in the data science community that allows for the easy acquistion, transformation, and storage of data.
+Pandas was used in the follow ways for this project:

+* Obtaining actual infection data from NY times that contains data by county and provides dates, infection counts, and death counts.
+* Transformed the data from the entire United States to the five counties in Florida used for this project
+* Computing, retrieving, and storing actual infection results and test results from the test kits the agent distributed
+* Creating the graphs that are both generated when the simulation runs and the graphs included in this report

 ## Simulation Overview